 You might want to watch the sunrise from Sakonnet Point, the southernmost point in Little Compton.
 It has beaches, plenty of birds and the Sakonnet Point Lighthouse, built in 1884.
 Islands lie just off the coast and on one you can see the remains of the West Island Fishing Club.
 J.P.
 Morgan and President Glover Cleveland once belonged as members.

-If you’re willing to wait another 38 seconds, the sun rises on Block Island at 7:11:46 a.m.
+If you’re willing to wait another few seconds, the sun rises on Block Island shortly thereafter.

 There’s little dispute about where the first dawn will break over Connecticut.
-The state’s southeasternmost town -- Stonington -- will see the sunrise at 7:13:32 am, according to the U.S. Naval Observatory.
-The sun’s rays first fall on nearby Groton 44 seconds later, then on New London six seconds after that.
+The state’s southeasternmost town — Stonington — will see the sunrise at 7:13 am, according to the U.S. Naval Observatory.
+The sun’s rays first fall on nearby Groton about 40 seconds later, then on New London a few ticks after that.

-Though Connecticut’s first rays appear about eight minutes past the sun's first appearance in the United States, the southeastern section offers many consolations.
+Though Connecticut’s first rays appear about eight minutes past the sun’s first appearance in the United States, the southeastern section of the state offers many consolations.